 That said, Wealthy Affiliate is not for people trying to make money quickly even though I’ve seen claims within the WA community of people who have managed to do this.

-However, that’s more of the exception rather than the rule, and you really have to come in with the mindset that this is going to be a long journey.
+However, that’s more of the exception rather than the rule, and you really have to come in with the mindset that this is going to be a long journey with lots of learning (from failures) along the way.

 How Does Wealthy Affiliate Work?